 This makes no sense.

 Instead, we should design practice sessions to closely mimic the reality of performance.
 Every rep should be done with an imaginary audience at hand.
 Every mistake should matter.
 By the time we take the stage, we should be intimately familiar with the heightened awareness of performance.
-It’s familiar because we faced it during every practice session.
+It’s familiar because we face it during every practice session.

 This is something great athletes take to heart.
 NBA hall of famer Michael Jordan treated practice like an actual game.
 “Every day in practice was like that for me—it was a competition.
 So when the game comes, it’s nothing that I haven’t already practiced.
 It’s a routine.
 Whatever happens in the game now, okay, I’ve done this before.”